coderakashmain/About-me/README.md

-# 💫 About Me:
+#  About Me:
-I'm currently working on Full stack Developer Disigning with help of reactjs.<br>Also i have knowledge  of advance c++ and DSA.
+I'm a Full stack Developer.
+Disigning with help of reactjs.<br>Also i have knowledge  of advance c++ and DSA.
 I know a little bit  about  c and java;

 # 💻 Tech Stack: